About

 Somara Conference, Byron bay, Australia: 2016

-Plant People talk, Johannesburg, South Africa: 2016
+Plant People presentation, Johannesburg, South Africa: 2016

-Talks in UK - Glastonbury, Manchester, The Wirral: 2016
+Presentations in UK - Glastonbury, Manchester, The Wirral: 2016

-Rainbow Serpent Festival, Australia: 2016 and 2017
+Rainbow Serpent Festival, Australia: 2016 | 2017

 University of Glasgow "Other Psychotherapies - Across time, space, and culture": 2017

-Earth Frequency Festival, Australia 2016 and 2019
+Earth Frequency Festival, Australia 2016 | 2019

 Rebel Herbal Conference: 2018